-Can philanthropy save the courts?
+Can philanthropy save the court?

 Just when I thought I’d figured out a survival strategy for this pandemic-slammed, economically bleak, racially charged, wildfire-ravaged, election-crazed year, an acrimonious firefight has begun over the Supreme Court vacancy left by the death of Ruth Bader Ginsburg.
 With Senate Majority Leader Mitch McConnell (R) poised to use the so-called “nuclear option” introduced by his predecessor, Harry Reid (D), a bruising confirmation process awaits.
 In the end, a lifetime appointment to the highest court in the land is likely to be approved by a simple majority along party lines.